Muhanad-husn/sociorag/docs/developer_guide.md

    - Run migration scripts
    - Monitor for issues

-This developer guide provides comprehensive information for contributing to SocioGraph effectively.
+This developer guide provides comprehensive information for contributing to SocioRAG effectively.
 Follow these guidelines to maintain code quality and consistency across the project.